jacobtomlinson/website/_posts/2014/2014-01-10-fixing-virtualbox-verr_supdrv_component_not_found-when-selecting-bridged-networking-on-os-x-10-9.md

 virtualbox verr_supdrv_component_not_found
 ```

 The solution I found to this is to reload the VirtualBox kexts on the host operating system.
-To do this I used a script which I found <a href="https://forums.virtualbox.org/viewtopic.php?f=8&t=56013&start=15#p272403" target="_blank">here</a>, I&#8217;ve put it on <a title="GitHub Gist" href="https://gist.github.com/killfall/8361722" target="_blank">GitHub as a gist</a> for future reference.
+To do this I used a script which I found [here][1], I've put it on [GitHub as a gist][2] for future reference.

 ```bash